osmcode/osmium-tool/man/osmium-getparents.md

 :   Use TYPE ('node', 'way', or 'relation') for IDs without a type prefix
     (default: 'node').
 It is also allowed to just use the first character of the type here.

---history
-:   Deprecated.
-Use --with-history instead.

--H, --with-history
-:   Make this program work on history files.
-This is only needed when using
-    the **-r** option.

 -i, --id-file[=FILE]
 :   Read IDs from text file instead of from the command line.
 Use the special